zmess24/personal-website-nextjs/src/posts/gradient-descent-scratch.md

 -   $θ₁$ or _theta1_, is the slope or gradient of the line.
 -   $x$ is the input value.

-And therein lies the mathmatical goal of linear regression - to find optimal values for $θ₀$ and $θ₁$ so that we can create a line of best fit for our dataset.
+And therein lies the goal of linear regression - to find optimal values for $θ₀$ and $θ₁$ so that we can create a line of best fit for our dataset.
 To do that, we will use an optimization algorithm called _Gradient Descent_ in combination with a cost function called the _Mean Squared Error_.

 _Before moving forward, it's worth noting that there are a couple ways to solve this linear regression hypothesis, but gradient descent is the most common in the ML / AI space due to its computational efficiency on large datasets.
 However, it is possible to solve for $θ₀$ and $θ₁$ using straight linear algebra, but that topic is a little bit beyond the scope of this post.
 Perhaps I'll cover how to do that in a future one, because the math is fun to work through!_